dns2/RBX-DQ-AutoLobby/README.md

 * VIPONLY

+  **Note**: *This script cannot teleport you to VIP servers.
+This setting is only for usage with the AutoRestart program.
+It simply detects whether you have loaded into a VIP server or not and then pauses further script execution based on whether you have enabled it or not.*

   `true` : *Will pause any further execution of script detects you are in a public server.
 Will prevent the script from continuing.*

   `false` : *Will not suspend the script if it detects you're in a public server when loaded.*